 Tip 2: Discuss why you chose to apply for this post.

-“Completing my education in the finance major made me highly interested in pursuing my career as a finance manager.
+“Completing my education in a finance major made me highly interested in pursuing my career as a finance manager.
 I am looking forward to making the most out of my skills and knowledge.
 Working with your reputed organization will allow me to excel in my career and have an insightful journey.”

 2. Shed Some Light on Your Working Experience as a Finance Manager.

 Here, the interviewer wants to know about your past jobs and experiences as a finance manager.
 He will assess your skills and know if you hold up to their standards.

-Tip 1: Read the job description before you appear for your interview and relate it with your past experience.
+Tip 1: Read the job description before you appear for your interview and relate it with your experience.

-Tip 2: Your answer should reflect on how you brought value to the company.
+Tip 2: Your answer should reflect how you brought value to the company.

 “As a finance manager with ABC Company, I worked on numerous projects.
 I was responsible for preparing the financial plans and strategies for projects, keeping the records, and leading my team to rational decisions.
-I always managed to meet the deadlines, which helped the company minimize their expenses and maximize their earnings.”
+I always met the deadlines, which helped the company minimize their expenses and maximize their earnings.”

 3. How Can You Benefit our Company with Your Knowledge and Skills?